giraciopide/shellcheck-maven-plugin/README.md

 The plugin is released on maven central, so you can use it in your build like this (just replace
 ${shellcheck-maven-plugin.version} with the latest version).

+### Quickstart

+The quickest way to get started, using sensible defaults.

 ```xml

 <build>